JustinYTTo/mooqita_challenge/README.md

 Question 2
 How can you look up the process ID of your server?
 Document the command line used and the output.
 Answer 2
+(i) Open up another instance of the terminal (since the existing one is running the darkhttpd process) (ii) Command in the new terminal: ps -e | grep darkhttpd (iii) Output: 47338 pts/1 00:00:00 darkhttpd

+Outstanding issues:
+- The image "Síť jehlanu.png" still failed to load even though the encording has been changed to ISO-8859-2 which covers Czech characters
+- Unable to find out how to properly show svg files.